fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-Embedding `*Queries` in the `repoSvc` struct means that it automatically implements of all the `Repository` interface's methods that were derived from the methods of the `*Queries` struct.
-This means we only need to create custom implementations of the `CreateBook` and the `UpdateBook` methods.
-Since both these methods will involve database transactions let's start by creating a method to help with managing such transactions:
+Embedding `*Queries` in the `repoSvc` struct means that it automatically implements those methods of the `Repository` interface that were derived from the `*Queries` struct in the first place.
+This means we only need to create custom implementations of the `CreateBook` and `UpdateBook` methods.
+Since both of these methods will involve database transactions let's start by creating a method to help with managing them:

 ```go
 func (r *repoSvc) withTx(ctx context.Context, txFn func(*Queries) error) error {